-For more than 25 years, Seiden & Kaufman has represented workers who have tripped due to a hole or debris on the jobsite or who have fallen off of faulty ladders, defective scaffolds, unprotected roofs, etc. Seiden & Kaufman has recovered millions of dollars for injured construction workers.
+For more than three decades, Seiden & Kaufman has represented workers who have tripped due to a hole or debris on the jobsite or who have fallen off of faulty ladders, defective scaffolds, unprotected roofs, etc. Seiden & Kaufman has recovered millions of dollars for injured construction workers.
 Additionally, our appellate work has helped shape the law that protects workers.

 Seiden & Kaufman understands the many challenges construction workers face daily on job sites.
 A laborer might be forced to choose between performing a required task with faulty equipment or risk losing his or her job.
 There are various New York State Labor Laws and Industrial Code Regulations that specifically address the proper protection and safety equipment that must be provided to workers.